zygyz/romp/README.md

      - the instrumented binary is called instrumented_app

 ### Running custom tests
-   - to run your own tests, first compile your program, then:
+   - to run your own tests, first compile your program using clang/clang++, then:
    ```
+      export LD_LIBRARY_PATH=/path/to/llvm-openmp/lib:$LD_LIBRARY_PATH
       export DYNINST_CLIENT=/path/to/dyninst/client/omp_race_client
       export ROMP_PATH=/path/to/libomptrace.so
       $DYNINST_CLIENT your_program